itsap159/react-blog-app/README.md

 ### Step 5: Start the Backend Server

 First add .env file which consists the openAI API key and the port number(if wanted).
 The default port is 5000.
+Refer to the the \backend\.env.example for reference.

 Start the backend server on port 5000(or .env PORT):